-- Five years' experience at director level - Membership in AAHSL - U.S. or Canadian citizenship or permanent residency - Interest in and ability to commit time, during November 2018 October 2019, to the following program components: - Orientation: One day (November 1, 2018, as part of the AAMC Annual Meeting) - Mentors orientation held in late afternoon/early evening on Oct.
-31 - Leadership Institute: One full day (May 4, 2019 (tentative date), as part of the MLA Annual Meeting)
+- Five years' experience at director level - Membership in AAHSL - U.S. or Canadian citizenship or permanent residency - Interest in and ability to commit time, during November 2018 October 2019, to the following program components: - Orientation: One day -- November 1, 2018, as part of the AAHSL and AAMC Annual Meetings) - Mentors orientation late afternoon Oct.
+31, Dinner with fellows and mentors - Leadership Institute: Multi-day day (May 1-4, 2019 (tentative date), part of the MLA Annual Meeting, May 1 dinner (introduction and overview)

-- Virtual Learning Community: Webinars and discussions - Site Visit(s) plus preparation time (January August 2019) - Regular ongoing communication with fellow throughout year
+- Virtual Learning Community: Webinars and discussions - Site Visit plus preparation time (January August 2019) - Regular ongoing communication with fellow throughout year